Industrial Oil Analysis Program Champions Inspire, Rally, Encourage, and Motivate

 About Eurofins TestOil

 With more than 30 years of experience in the oil analysis industry, Eurofins TestOil focuses exclusively on assisting industrial facilities with reducing maintenance costs and avoiding unexpected downtime through oil analysis program implementation.
-As industry experts in diagnosing oil-related issues in equipment such as turbines, hydraulics, gearboxes, pumps, compressors and diesel generators, Eurofins TestOil provides customers with a guarantee of same-day turnaround on all routine testing.
+As industry experts in diagnosing oil-related issues in equipment such as turbines, hydraulics, gearboxes, pumps, compressors and diesel generators, Eurofins TestOil provides customers with same-day turnaround on routine oil analysis testing.
 For more information on partnering with Eurofins TestOil on oil analysis programs or training opportunities visit https://testoil.com.
-Contact: Michael Barrett 216-251-2510; email@example.com.
+Contact: Michael Barrett 216-251-2510; firstname.lastname@example.org.

 About Eurofins – the global leader in bio-analysis